Open Ground

 Magherafelt

-The nearest town to Seamus Heaney’s childhood home, Magherafelt and its amenities are regularly evoked in his poems.
+The town nearest to Seamus Heaney’s childhood home was Magherafelt, and its local landmarks are regularly evoked in his poems.
 Doctor Kerlin, who visits the Heaney home in ‘Out of the Bag’, had his practice on Broad Street.

-Magherafelt’s cinema is recalled in ‘Two Lorries’, as is the bus station where Heaney met his mother when returning from school at St Columb’s College in Derry.
+Magherafelt’s cinema is recalled in ‘Two Lorries’, as is the bus station where Heaney met his mother on his return from St. Columb’s College in Derry.
 Heaney juxtaposes this meeting with the 1993 bombing of the bus station, which was also a stop on the poet’s bus journey in ‘Route 110’.

 ‘A revenant on the bench where I would meet her.